 From Sept.
 15 to Oct.
 15, we are celebrating National Hispanic Heritage Month, a 30-day period dedicated to honoring the contributions and culture that Hispanic and Latinx Americans have shared with society — though we think it's important to honor the Hispanic and Latinx communities every day of the year.

-Alexandria Villaseñor is a 15-year-old Latina climate justice activist.
+Born in 2005, Alexandria Villaseñor is a young Latina climate justice activist.
 She grew up in California — where the smoke from the Camp Fire made her ill, which introduced her to the horrors of the climate crisis — and has spent the last few years living in New York City, where she strikes outside New York’s UN headquarters every Friday.

 Villaseñor also co-founded Earth Uprising, she spoke at the 2020 DNC, and she contributed an essay to the book All We Can Save, a book of essays and poems by more than 40 women leading the climate movement.
 She often uses her online platform to advocate for intersectionality in the fight for climate justice.